-One of the common conditions we cardiologists treat has nothing directly to do with the heart itself, but rather with blockages of blood vessels going to and from the kidneys, stomach, arms, legs, and feet.
+One of the common conditions we cardiologists treat has nothing directly to do with the heart itself, but rather with blockages of blood vessels going to and from the kidneys, stomach, arms, legs and feet.
 We call this condition peripheral vascular or arterial disease.
 You may know it as “poor blood circulation.”

-The solution is to help remove the toxins.
-To do this, I suggest taking glycine propionyl-L-carnitine (GPLC), a recently developed form of L-carnitine that can help improve blood circulation, as well as blood pressure levels.
+The solution to poor blood circulation is to help remove the toxins.
+To do this, I suggest taking glycine propionyl-L-carnitine (GPLC), a recently developed form of L-carnitine that can help improve poor blood circulation, as well as blood pressure levels.
 Like other forms of carnitine, GPLC gets quickly into the muscle cells’ mitochondria (the part of the cell where energy is produced).
 There it acts as a ferry, ushering in the fatty acids that are burned as fuel, and escorting out the toxins that otherwise would build up inside the cell.

 GPLC has also been shown to increase the primary enzyme responsible for nitric oxide production in the arteries.
 Nitric oxide, as you may know, helps regulate the dilation of blood vessels.
-Proper dilation is necessary to keep blood circulation problems at bay.
+Proper dilation is necessary to keep poor blood circulation problems at bay.